 How I wish makers of the film has stepped behind and captured the Mehrauli of the early 1960s when some monuments would have been intact.

 Yeh Chand Sa Roshan Chehra from Kashmir Ki Kali – Dal Lake Srinagar

-This remains my favourite!
-I have yearned to go to Kashmir after watching it innumerable times and can never be bored of this song.
+This remains my favorite!
+I have yearned to go to Kashmir after watching it innumerable times and can never be bored with this song.
 It just has everything for everyone.
-The theatrics of Shammi Kapoor, the bubbly dimpled smile of Sharmila Tagore, the exhilarating tone of Mohd Rafi and the colourful boats plying on the superlatively beautiful Dal Lake from the film Kashmir ki kali.
+The theatrics of Shammi Kapoor, the bubbly dimpled smile of Sharmila Tagore, the exhilarating tone of Mohd Rafi and the colorful boats plying on the superlatively beautiful Dal Lake from the film Kashmir ki kali.

 I am sure this song played its part in making Houseboats in Srinagar one of the top Indian destinations for tourists visiting Kashmir.